 Using Pitch Forks to Divide Perennial Plants

-A very common method of dividing perennials is to use 2 pitch forks to pry and split the plant apart.
-Perennial plants with fleshy roots, such as the daylily shown here, are easily pried apart with forks.
+To divide the perennial, use two pitch forks to pry and split the plant apart.
+Perennial plants with fleshy roots are easily pried apart with forks.

 Begin the Dividing Split

 Keep pulling on the handles until the plant has completely split into two plants.
-If the resulting plants are a good size for replanting, meaning not so large you'll have to divide again next year or so large that they don't fit into the space you've allocated, you are done dividing and ready to replant.
+If the resulting plants are a good size for replanting—meaning they're not so large that you'll have to divide again next year or don't fit into the space you've allocated—you are done dividing and ready to replant.

 Dividing Densely Rooted Perennial Plants

-Most perennial plants can be divided with the simple two fork method described above.
-Occasionally you will encounter a perennial that has either been growing too long in one spot or that simply has a really thick root system.
+Most perennial plants can be divided with the simple two fork method, but occasionally you will encounter a perennial that has either been growing too long in one spot or that simply has a really thick root system.
 Ornamental grasses tend to develop such heavy root systems that just digging them out of their hole is a challenge.
 Trying to divide these with the two fork method almost guarantees a broken fork and a very sore back.

-Densely rooted plants require cutting the root system... open.
-This can be done with a sharp saw, by two people and a bow saw or even with an ax.
-These methods should all be undertaken with extreme caution.
-You will hurt yourself a lot more than your plant.
+Densely rooted plants require cutting the root system open.
+This can be done with a sharp saw, by two people and a bow saw, or even with an ax.
+However, these methods should all be undertaken with extreme caution, as you can hurt yourself a lot more than you can hurt the plant.

 Maintaining Recently Divided Perennials

-However your divide your perennial plants, you should treat them like new seedlings.
+Once you have replanted the divisions, treat them like new seedlings.

-- Try and do your dividing on an overcast day or at least not in during the hottest part of the day.
+- Divide on an overcast day, or at least not in during the hottest part of the day.

 - Don't leave the exposed root ball sitting about any longer than necessary.
 Hot sun and breezes will quickly dry the roots.